Fitness for One and All Home Page

 Weighted Dips - These are very taxing to all three major muscles groups used in the bench press, the pecs (especially the lower pecs), anterior delts, and triceps.
 If you are unable to do dips with your bodyweight, then you have a couple of options.
 The first is to only do partial dips, gradually going deeper with each workout as you are able.
 A second option would be to have a spotter hold your legs and give you as much assistance as necessary to complete a full dip.
 There are also machines available for performing assisted dips.

 To target the anterior delts and lower pecs you need to lean forward about 15 degrees.
-Done in this fashion dips help mainly the middle third of the bench.
-If you do them straight up and down then your triceps will get most of the work, and the exercise will help mainly the top third of the bench.
+In this way they work the pecs in an angle similar to decline benches (see below).
+And done in this fashion dips help all aspects of the bench.
+If you do them straight up and down then your triceps will get most of the work, and the exercise will mainly help the top third of the bench.

-Be sure to go down as far as your flexibility allows but not so far as to overly tax your shoulders.
-And be sure you are thoroughly warmed-up before attempting deep dips.
+It is best to lower down until your upper arms are parallel to the floor.
+Any less than this and the exercise is not that effective, but going down lower can strain the shoulders.
+Be sure you are thoroughly warmed-up before doing dips.
 I would recommend doing them after another major bench movement.
 Also, always do at least one warm-up set before your work sets.
-Be sure to do them in a slow, control manner so as not to hurt your shoulders.
+Be sure to do them in a slow, controlled manner so as not to hurt your shoulders.

 Decline Bench Presses* - These work the lower pecs and anterior delts.
 But they are very awkward to do.
 You are almost hanging upside down, which can cause a headache for many.
 And it can be difficult to press the weight up without "wobbling" as you do.
-But if one get get the hang of them, declines are an effective exercise.
+But if you can get the hang of them, declines are a very effective exercise.
 They work the lower pecs, which are involved in regular benches, especially if you arch when benching.
+But with the bench rather than your back keeping you in the downwards angle, you can handle more weight than with regular benches, so declines condition the body to handle such heaver weights.

 The biggest difficulty with dumbbells is getting them into place.
 I would suggest the following: Set the weights at the foot of the bench and sit on the end.
-Pick up the weights and swing them onto your thighs, plates against your things.
+Bend over, pick up the weights, and swing them onto your thighs, plates against your things.
 Then lean backwards keeping your legs bent.
 Only when you're lying on the bench, lower your legs to the floor, and then rotate the weights into place.
 Keeping the legs bent while going back will help prevent straining the back.
 Just be careful you don't roll off the bench before you put your legs down!

 An even better alternative is to use "Power Hooks."
-These hook onto the dumbbells and then are hooked onto a bar placed in a power rack.
-The lifter then racks and un-racks the dumbbells as one would a barbell.
-Power hooks can be purchased from APT.
+These hook onto the dumbbells and are then hooked onto a bar placed in a power rack.
+The lifter then racks and un-racks the dumbbells as you would a barbell.
+Power hooks can be purchased from Amazon .

 Dumbbells can also be used for doing incline and decline benches.
 And the same comments above would apply for these exercises as well.
 The only difference is, for declines you would have to have someone hand the weights to you after getting set, as they're no way to safely get in position while holding the weights, unless you are using the above mentioned Power Hooks.